jsguides

 Overview

-Deno is a modern JavaScript runtime built by the original creator of Node.js.
+Getting started with Deno is straightforward.
+Deno is a modern JavaScript and TypeScript runtime built by the original creator of Node.js.
 It runs JavaScript and TypeScript directly, has no node_modules directory by default, and locks in security through explicit permissions.
 Where Node.js requires separate tools for formatting, linting, and testing, Deno ships them all built in.

 Deno 2 added Node.js and npm compatibility, so existing npm packages work inside Deno.
 The toolchain stays focused: you get deno run, deno test, deno lint, deno fmt, and deno compile out of the box.